dustinpfister/hexo_sitesource/source/_posts/api-fixer.md

 <!-- more -->

-I have been doing allot of work involving finding ways of automating a great deal of my work flow to help reduce the amount of time I spend on repetitive tasks, so I have more time to spend on the novel stuff.
+I have been developing scripts involving finding ways of automating a great deal of my work flow to help reduce the amount of time I spend on repetitive tasks, so I have more time to spend on the novel stuff.
 That got me thinking that maybe it would be fun to see if I could automate the process of making her table, for the heck of it, and maybe doing so would be a bit helpful for her.
 Exchange rates are always jumping up and down, and every time a significant change happens she would have to write the table again.

 So typing up a simple little script that loops over an array of amounts, and multiplies the amount by an exchange rate is pretty darn simple.
 I love fun little exercises like that, so I put this together in a flash.